-While Toolset can also help you create custom designs using the native WordPress block editor, Elementor gives you more design flexibility, which is why it makes such a good option to pair with Toolset for code-free WordPress builds.
+Toolset can also help you create custom designs using the native WordPress block editor, and it is compatible with page builders like Elementor to give you even more design flexibility.

-Tutorial: How to Filter Search Results With Elementor and Toolset
+Tutorial: How to Filter Search Results With Toolset

 Now, let’s get into the tutorial.
 For this example, I’ll help you build a searchable directory of tennis courts.
 Visitors will be able to filter by criteria such as:

 - Surface – e.g. hard court, clay, grass